Kuala Lumpur Sentral station: Lot C: St. Regis Hotel

 Lot C houses the St. Regis Hotel Kuala Lumpur.
 The luxurious hotel consists of 208 rooms and suites started its operation in May 2016.

-Lot D: 57-storey Residential Tower
+Lot D: The Sentral Residences

-Lot D will consist a single 60-storey residential tower overlooking the Lake Gardens and the city.
-It will be jointly developed by MRCB, CapitaLand and Quill Group.
-It is currently pending approval from the city hall.
+Lot D consists of two 55-storey residential towers called The Sentral Residences that overlooks the Lake Gardens and the city.
+Jointly developed by MRCB, CapitaLand and Quill Group, construction was completed in 2015.

 Lot I : Hilton KL & Le Méridien Hotels

-Lot I consists of two skyscraper hotels occupied by Hilton Kuala Lumpur & Le Méridien Kuala Lumpur, owned by Daito Asia Development Sdn.
+Lot I consists of two skyscraper hotels occupied by Hilton Kuala Lumpur and Le Méridien Kuala Lumpur, owned by Daito Asia Development Sdn.
 Bhd. and Daisho Asia Development Sdn.
 Bhd. respectively.
 The hotels opened for business in September and October 2004 respectively.

 Lot K and L: Suasana Sentral and Suasana Sentral Loft

 Lot K is the location of a serviced apartment, Suasana Sentral.
 Suasana Sentral consists of two blocks, or 400 units of apartments.
 It was completed in 2002 and is fully sold and occupied, with about 40% of the buyers coming from the international community.

 The second phase of condominiums on Lot L, Suasana Sentral Loft was launched in early 2005 and began occupancy in early 2008.
 The 37 and 38-storey apartment towers have a total of 600 units.
 All have been sold.